bouwe77/bouwe77.github.io/content/blog/composition-with-currying/composition-with-currying.md

 Notice how we are using the same three functions we also used when nesting, but this time we don't call them but pass them to a `pipe` function which creates a new function for us: composition.

-However, this code above does not work, because we haven't defined the `pipe` function yet.
+However, the code above does not work, because we haven't defined the `pipe` function yet.
 But because we are doing functional programming, this code is already quite easy to reason about.

 This is the `pipe` function: